MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-data-replication-azure-rdrs-content.md

 ### Workflow

-1. The RDRS data replication solution supports change data capture (CDC) from many mainframe-based databases, including Db2, IMS/DB, Software AG ADABAS, CA Datacom, and CA IDMS.
+1. The RDRS data replication solution supports change data capture (CDC) from many mainframe-based databases, including IMB Db2, IMS/DB, Software AG ADABAS, CA Datacom, and CA IDMS.
 RDRS provides log-based CDC agents to capture the change data on the record level.
 This log-based CDC puts negligible overhead on production source databases.
-RDRS also supports CDC from virtual storage access method (VSAM) files.
+RDRS also supports CDC from Virtual Storage Access Method (VSAM) files.
 1. A task starts on the mainframe.
 Started tasks (STCs) are created on the mainframe as part of RDRS software installation.
 Two vital STCs are:
    * Capture agent, which captures changed data from the source.
    * Apply agent, which uses DBMS-specific APIs to efficiently write changed data to the target.
    > [!NOTE]
-   > For Db2 z/OS, RDRS also offers an Agentless CDC solution by way of a Db2 user-defined type (UDT) that doesn't need STCs.
+   > For Db2 z/OS, RDRS also offers an agentless CDC solution by way of a Db2 user-defined type (UDT) that doesn't need STCs.

 1. The Open Platform Manager (OPM) acts as a replication server.
 This server contains utilities for automatic data mapping to generate metadata for sources and targets.
-It contains the rule set to extract the data from the source.
+It contains the ruleset to extract the data from the source.
 The server transforms and processes the data for the target systems and writes the data into the targets.
 You can install this component on Linux, Unix, and Windows operating systems.
 1. The RDRS dashboard provides administration, review, operation, control, and monitoring of the data exchange processes.
-The RDRS command line utilities automate data exchange processes and manage unattended operations of the data synchronization process.
+The RDRS command-line utilities automate data exchange processes and manage unattended operations of the data synchronization process.
 1. The RDRS apply agent uses database management system-specific APIs.
 These APIs efficiently implement real-time data changes in combination with CDC technology at the source to the target Azure Data Services, meaning the database and files.
 1. RDRS supports direct streaming of the changed data into Azure Event Hubs or Kafka.
 Then Azure Logic Apps, a function, or a custom solution in the VM, processes these events.
 1. The Azure data platform targets supported by RDRS include Azure SQL Database, Azure Database for PostgreSQL, MySQL, Azure Cosmos DB, Azure Data Lake Storage, and others.
 1. Data that lands in the Azure data platform is consumed by Azure services or other platforms that are permitted to see it.
 Examples include Power BI, Synapse Analytics, or custom applications.
-1. The RDRS product can reverse-sync capture changes from an Azure database platform (like SQL Database, MySQL, PostgreSQL, or Data Lake Storage) and write them back to the mainframe data tier.
+1. The RDRS product can reverse-synchronized capture changes from an Azure database platform (like SQL Database, MySQL, PostgreSQL, or Data Lake Storage) and write them back to the mainframe data tier.
 1. The mainframe database backup and unload files are copied to an Azure virtual machine (VM) by using RDRS for bulk load processing.
 1. The RDRS bulk load performs an initial target database load by using mainframe source data.
 Source data can be read directly from the mainframe data store or from a mainframe backup or unload.
 The bulk load provides an automatic translation of mainframe data types, like extended binary coded decimal interchange code (EBCDIC)-packed fields.
 Use the backup or unload data for the best performance instead of a direct read of the mainframe database.
 You shouldn't read the database directly because moving unload or backup data to the requisite RDRS Azure VM and using native database loaders minimizes network input/output (I/O) and reduces load time.